 What about Medicare?
 Medicare doesn’t pay for everything in retirement.
 In addition to paying Medicare premiums, you’ll have plenty of other expenses.
 Indeed, the U.S. Department of Health and Human Services explains that “Services like dental and vision care are Qualified Medical Expenses, but aren’t covered by Medicare.”
 Certain copays and other expenses may also be qualified expenses.

 Other retirement accounts: Hopefully, you’re already using retirement accounts like IRAs and employer-sponsored retirement plans.
-Using an HSA for retirement may be a logical next step if you max out those accounts.
+Using an HSA for healthcare costs in retirement may be a logical next step if you max out those accounts.

 Spending Your HSA Savings in Retirement

 The rules on spending your money can get complicated.
 Always ask a tax professional for guidance before you make decisions (I’m happy to provide names of local CPAs).
 That said, here are some ideas to discuss with your CPA:

 A family affair: HSA assets can cover qualified expenses for you, your spouse, and dependents you claim on your tax return.
 That may help to convince you that you’ll have no problem spending that money in retirement.